Discover the easiest way to take care of your curtains.

 However if your bay window has a sill, you have more flexibility.
 You can fit made to measure curtains within the recess, following the curve of the window to the length of the window sill, or you can fit full length curtains onto a pole outside the recess.
 If you choose to fit curtains outside of the recess, it’s worth doubling up with blinds on the windows themselves.
 This will give you extra privacy and control over sunlight when your curtains are open.

 Consider what type of curtain rail you need

-A metal curtain pole with stylish finials can be a lovely feature in itself and is ideal for square bay windows and period properties.
-For a curved bay, a plastic rail is more practical, as it has the flexibility to bend around the curve.
-However, plastic rails aren’t so attractive to look at so it pays to make sure the top of your curtain completely obscures the view of the rail.
+A metal curtain pole with stylish finials can be a lovely feature in itself and creates an elegant and sophisticated finish.
+For a curved bay, a curtain track is more practical, as it has the flexibility to bend around the curve. if you don't want the track to be seen, you can position your curtain header so that it obscures the view of the track.

 Think about how you want your curtains to drape

 Different pleat types affect the way a curtain drapes at the window.
 The most traditional type is a pencil pleat curtain.
 This creates regular gathers for a uniform appearance.
 A pencil pleat curtain is a good option for a curved bay as it helps achieve a smooth finish around the curve.
 For more formal styling, try a pinch pleat curtain.
 This gathers the curtain into a structured fold for a smart, tailored look.

 Play with fabric types to create different moods

 Think about the mood you want to create in your room when you’re selecting fabrics.
 A heavy brocade or velvet fabric will look and feel sumptuous at the window.
 These fabrics are traditionally used in country houses with impressively large windows, but can translate well into any home where you want to create a luxurious and decadent feel.